 To get back on track, Matt needs to step back and review the facts as they were when he made the trade.
 Acknowledge that the decision may well have been a reasonable one based on the facts and that losses are a fact of life in the markets.

 - Maybe Matt can identify some extra steps he could have taken prior to committing himself that might have changed his strategy or expectation.

 - Maybe he could have ignored his ‘hunch’ and relied more on objective analysis but the reality is that experienced traders go with instinct sometimes and it isn’t the worst thing in the world.

 - Indeed analysts can be right just as much as they are wrong so following their advice is not a bad option as after all, the markets are not a pre-determined game and there is no such thing as a trading certainty.

 What to Do When You’re Stuck in a Losing Trade Dilemma

 So what is the best advice for Matt or anyone stuck in the losing trade dilemma?

-If you like this post, can you do me a favour and click the ‘Like’ and ‘Share’ buttons to spread the message and help others!
+P.S.
+If you like this post, please do me a favour and click the ‘Like’ and ‘Share’ buttons to spread the message and help others!